Sarah Nixey: Biography

 In December 2007, Black Box Recorder teamed up with Art Brut to create the single "Christmas Number One" under the collaborative title of The Black Arts.

-In October 2008 Black Box Recorder appeared at the Nick Sanderson (Earl Brutus) tribute concert.
-It was subsequently announced that the band would play their first headlining gig for five years at The Luminaire, Kilburn, London in February 2009.
+In October 2008, Black Box Recorder appeared at the Nick Sanderson (Earl Brutus) tribute concert.
+It was subsequently announced that the band would play their first headlining gig in five years at The Luminaire, Kilburn, London, in February 2009.
 They then played their last gig at Queen Elizabeth Hall, London's Southbank, on 23 July 2009.
-A final statement was issued just prior to the 2010 UK general election stating ″on Thursday 6 May, Black Box Recorder go to the country for the last time″.
-Their last two recordings were "Do You Believe in God?" and "Keep It in the Family", and are available as a download.
+A final statement was issued just prior to the 2010 UK general election, stating, ″On Thursday 6 May, Black Box Recorder go to the country for the last time.″ Their last collaboration, two songs titled "Do You Believe in God?" and "Keep It in the Family", were released.

-Nixey appeared as a guest vocalist on the track "Water Drops on Burning Rocks" on the autumn 2009 EP Blips Don't Lie by American electronic duo Microfilm as well as appearing on their 2013 third album AggroPastels providing vocals for the tracks "Pretty Revolutionaries" and "Penthouse."
-She will also feature on their fourth studio album to be released in 2015.

-In April 2011, it was announced that Nixey had written and produced a new album, Brave Tin Soldiers to be released 9 May 2011 on her own label Black Lead.
-The press release described the album as such: "lush piano, string and choral arrangements envelop her vocal which reveals family secrets, erotic entanglements and tragic love stories".
-A week prior to the album, Brave Tin Soldiers EP was released with remixes by dadahack and Kids Love.
+In April 2011, it was announced that Nixey had written and produced a new album, Brave Tin Soldiers to be released on 9 May 2011 on her own label Black Lead, with Cargo Records as distributor.
+The press release described the album as such: "lush piano, string and choral arrangements envelop her vocal, which reveals family secrets, erotic entanglements and tragic love stories".
+A week prior to the album, Brave Tin Soldiers EP was released, featuring remixes by dadahack and Kids Love.
 The Freelance Hellraiser also released a bootleg mix entitled Brave Tin Lovers.

 The album Brave Tin Soldiers was given four stars by The Sunday Times and Scottish Sunday Express, very favourable reviews in The Independent and Uncut and radio support from BBC Radio 6 Music.
 Following this, on 18 July 2011 The Homecoming EP was released with remixes by Microfilm and Kids Love, plus a further reworking of Black Rose by Half Cousin.
 A music video was also made available via YouTube, directed and produced by Black Lead Films.
 Later that year "Nixey's Merry Christmas" single was released on 12 December 2011 with accompanying music video on YouTube.

 The seductive third and final single from Brave Tin Soldiers was released on 23 April 2012.
-Silk Threads EP included remixes by Kids Love and Microfilm and a B-side "Devil's Playground".
+The Silk Threads EP included remixes by Kids Love and Microfilm, as well as a B-side, "Devil's Playground".
 Subsequently, a music video for the single was published on YouTube.
-Towards the end of that year, Nixey released another alternative seasonal anthem, "Christmas Without You", with radio support from BBC Radio 6 music.
+Towards the end of that year, Nixey released another alternative seasonal anthem, "Christmas Without You", with radio support from BBC Radio 6 Music.

+In 2025, Nixey released two new singles on streaming platforms worldwide.
+The first was Witness Tree, released 5 November 2025.
+Winter Solstice followed on 3 December, capturing the darkest and ceremonially significant point of the year, evoking introspection, change, and the turning of seasons.
+Nixey was also born on the Winter Solstice, and she celebrates this along with her birthday.
+A final single from this album, On This Wide Night was released on 7 January 2026.
+Her album Sea Fever proceeded this on 6 February, to much praise from the music press.